 Just because you’re thinking something, doesn’t make it true.
+There are many thinking errors we make unknowingly and it is important to recognise and combat them.

-But what we think about, does dictate how we feel.
+Because, what we think about, does dictate how we feel.

 It’s easy for me to say that now.